The Roots of our Christian Faith

 The Beginning

 To answer those questions, let’s start at the beginning.
 Yahweh made a covenant with Abraham because of his obedience and his willingness to leave his father’s pagan ways and follow Him.
 He promised to make Abraham’s seed into a great nation.
 (Genesis 12) Abraham was a Hebrew.
 Hebrew means to “cross over.”
 Abraham had Isaac.
 Isaac had Jacob.
 Jacob had twelve sons and was renamed Israel.
-The Hebrew Israelite’s are comprised of the twelve tribes of the twelve sons of Jacob.
+The Israelite’s are comprised of the twelve tribes of the twelve sons of Jacob.
 All twelve tribes were present at Mount Sinai when Moses gave them Yahweh’s rules for their nation.
 All twelve tribes came into covenant with Yahweh at the base of the mountain when they accepted the terms of the covenant agreement, “Now therefore, if you will indeed obey My voice and keep My covenant, (then) you shall be My treasured possession among all peoples, for all the earth is Mine; and you shall be to Me a kingdom of priests and a holy nation.”
 (Exodus 19:5-6)

 Because of conflict among themselves, the twelve tribes of Israel were split into two and became known as Israel and Judah.
 Israel was sent into exile because of their disobedience to God’s laws and never returned to the Promise Land.
 The are still in exile today.
 They are considered the Lost Tribes of Israel… or the lost sheep of the house of Israel often referred to in Scriptures.
 Judah was also sent into exile for their disobedience, but because they returned to the laws of God, He brought them back from their captivity after 70 years.
 The tribe of Judah, also known as the Jews, have been the keepers of the Torah throughout history.
 (Genesis 49:10)